fbpx

 Within the distribution of the South-eastern Glossy Black-Cockatoo, survey sites comprise 1 km2 areas (1km x 1km) which support suitable habitat (that is, typically in forested areas with an abundance of she-oaks), or where Glossies have been recorded previously.

-Volunteers can choose to collect data at a survey site identified by experts from BirdLife Australia, or select their own survey site if they are aware of other locations which have evidence of Glossies being present.
+Volunteers can choose to collect data at a suggested survey site, or select their own survey site if they are aware of other locations which have evidence of Glossies being present.

 Can I collect data outside the Count weekend?